 When we think about the remarkably early age at which the young men went up to university in, let us say, Tudor times, and thereafter were held fit to assume responsibility for the conduct of their own affairs, are we altogether comfortable about that artificial prolongation of intellectual childhood and adolescence into the years of physical maturity which is so marked in our own day?
 To postpone the acceptance of responsibility to a late date brings with it a number of psychological complications which, while they may interest the psychiatrist, are scarcely beneficial either to the individual or to society.

-Many, including John Taylor Gatto, have remarked on the artificial extension of infancy to the mid 20s; the more I think on it, the more obvious that schooling as we know it is predicated on artificial infancy; it strips children of so much autonomy that they may not eat when they are hungry, drink when they are thirsty, nor even eliminate bodily wastes without requesting special permission.
+Many, including John Taylor Gatto, have remarked on the artificial extension of infancy to the mid 20s; the more I think on it, the more obvious that schooling as we know it is predicated on such artificial infancy; it strips children of so much autonomy that they may not eat when they are hungry, drink when they are thirsty, nor even eliminate bodily wastes without requesting special permission.
 They may not choose the slightest detail of their instruction, except in such extraordinary institutions as the Sudbury Valley Schools.

 Nowadays, some people actually start college as early as 12 years of age.
 These early entrants have almost always learned outside the usual institutions; at home rather than in the schools.
 This suggests that our customary institutions may actually retard the intellectual maturation of those entrusted to their care.